This Hospital Bag How-To Will Help You Survive and Thrive Your Delivery Recovery!

 If you’re physically prepared for birth and recovery, you’re already ahead of the game.
 Don’t forget to brush up on your postnatal breathing and core strengthening tutorials in your Prenatal Membership.
 These will help your pelvic floor bounce back and heal correctly after pregnancy!

-After baby, you can check out the next Core Rehab Program, to build up your core strength and heal the muscles and fascia that are affected by pregnancy and delivery.
+After baby, you can then move into The Core Rehab Program, to build up your core strength and heal the muscles and fascia that are affected by pregnancy and delivery.

 Please note that some of the links above are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase by using the link.
 Please understand that I recommend these products because they are helpful and useful, not because of the small commissions I make if you decided to buy.